IBM-Blockchain-Archive/learn-chaincode/README.md

 If you're stuck or confused at any point, just go check out the `chaincode_finished.go` file.
 Use this file to validate that the code snippets you're building into chaincode_start.go are correct.

 #Interacting with Your First Chaincode
-The fastest way to test your chaincode is to use the rest interface on your peers.
+The fastest way to test your chaincode is to use the REST interface on your peers.
 If you're using the blockchain service on Bluemix, you should follow the steps described [here](https://new-console.ng.bluemix.net/docs/services/blockchain/ibmblockchain_tutorials.html).
 Otherwise, we recommend using a tool like Postman, as described in the [environment setup documentation](docs/setup.md).
-There are two rest endpoints we will be interacting with: `/chaincode` and `/registrar`.
+There are two REST endpoints we will be interacting with: `/chaincode` and `/registrar`.
   - `/chaincode` is the endpoint used for deploying, invoking, and querying chaincode.
 Which operation you perform is controlled by the body of the request that you send.
   - `/registrar` allows you to enroll users.
 Why does this matter?
 Read on!

 ### Secure Enrollment
-Calls to the `/chaincode` endpoint of the rest interface require a secure context ID to be included in the body of the request.
+Calls to the `/chaincode` endpoint of the REST interface require a secure context ID to be included in the body of the request.
 This means that you must first enroll a user from the user list in the membership service for your network.
 - Find an available user to enroll on one of your peers.
-This will most likely require you to grab a user from the `membersrvc.yaml` file for your network.
+This will most likely require you to grab a user from the [membersrvc.yaml](fabric/membersrvc/membersrvc.yaml) file for your network.
 Look for the section that has a list of users like this:

   ```
   ...